pnp/generator-spfx/docs/compose/add-addons.md

 |:-- |
 | [generators/addons](https://github.com/pnp/generator-spfx/tree/master/generators/addons) |

-In case to integrate custom client side development dependencies there is no requirement to write an own generator this can be included directly in the addon generator.
+If you would just like to integrate custom client-side dependencies, there is no need to write your own generator.
+This can just be included directly in the addon generator.

 ## Add npm dependencies

 The dependency configuration of additional addons is located in [generators/addons/templates](https://github.com/pnp/generator-spfx/tree/master/generators/addons/templates) and is named addonConfig.json.

-In this JSON file you can include additional configuration for various NPM packages.
-This also the
+In this JSON file you can include additional configurations for various NPM packages.

 ```json
 {